-A complaint of noncompliance with the requirements of Article 5.5 of Chapter 6 of Part 27 of Division 4 of Title 2 of the Education Code (commencing with Section 49010) may be filed with the principal of a school under the Uniform Complaint Procedures.
+A complaint of noncompliance with the requirements of Article 5.5 of Chapter 6 of Part 27 of Division 4 of Title 2 of the Education Code (commencing with Section 49010) may be filed with the principal of a school under the Uniform Complaint Procedures, or with the Associate Superintendent, Administrative Services.
+A complaint shall be filed no later than one year from the date the alleged violation occurred.
 A complaint may be filed anonymously if the complaint provides evidence or information leading to evidence to support an allegation of noncompliance with the requirements of this article.